Why the coronation could see Princess Charlotte following in Princess Anne’s footsteps rather than Kate Middleton’s

 There are some exceptions to this apparent royal rule, however, so Princess Charlotte wouldn’t be the first to wear some kind of crown so early.
 The coronation could see Princess Charlotte following in Princess Anne’s footsteps as her great-aunt was often pictured wearing tiaras before her first marriage to Captain Mark Phillips.

 It’s also been suggested over the years that Princess Charlotte could potentially one day wear Princess Diana’s Spencer tiara.
-As per Hello! (opens in new tab), the tiara went on display in 2022 and the description allegedly stated, “The tiara was most recently worn by Celia McCorquodale - niece of the 10th Earl Spencer Charles - at her wedding in the Spring of 2018.
+As per Hello!, the tiara went on display in 2022 and the description allegedly stated, “The tiara was most recently worn by Celia McCorquodale - niece of the 10th Earl Spencer Charles - at her wedding in the Spring of 2018.
 The Spencer Tiara is now set to be inherited by Princess Charlotte."

 Whether or not this will happen remains to be seen but fans would likely be excited to see Princess Charlotte following in Princess Anne’s footsteps if she does wear a crown at the coronation.

-Emma is a Senior Lifestyle Writer with six years of experience working in digital publishing.
-Her specialist areas including literature, the British Royal Family and knowing all there is to know about the latest TV shows on the BBC, ITV, Channel 4 and every streaming service out there.
-When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, you can find Emma cooking and watching yet more crime dramas.
+Emma is a Royal Editor with eight years experience working in publishing.
+Her specialist areas include the British Royal Family, ranging from protocol to outfits.
+Alongside putting her royal knowledge to good use, Emma knows all there is to know about the latest TV shows on the BBC, ITV and more.
+When she’s not writing about the next unmissable show to add to your to-watch list or delving into royal protocol, Emma enjoys cooking, long walks and watching yet more crime dramas!